Torreya State Park: Geography

 With river swamps and high pinelands, extensive ravines and high bluffs along the river, the park has one of the most variable terrains of any in Florida.
 The high elevation of the park is about 300 feet at the top of Logan Hill.
 Many streams run through the park.

 History

 Torreya State Park is one of the original Florida state parks developed by the Civilian Conservation Corps during the Great Depression.
 The park was named for the Florida tree Torreya taxifolia.
 Due to the river's importance during the Civil War, a six-cannon battery was placed on a bluff to prevent the passage of Union gunboats.
 These cannons never saw combat action at this location.
 The gun pits' remains can still be seen in the park.

 Prior Native American inhabitation has been confirmed by archaeological discoveries in the area.

 In 1818, General Andrew Jackson and his army crossed the Apalachicola here during the First Seminole War.
-Ten years later, the first government road to cross the new Territory met the river here.
+Ten years later, the first government road to cross the new Territory met the river here (see the Bellamy Road).